Central Illinois' On-Line Broadcast Museum

 Reporter Paul Davis

-In these series of pictures, Paul Davis was in downtown Champaign getting people's reactions.
+In this series of pictures, Paul Davis was in downtown Champaign, getting people's reactions.

 (Courtesy of WCIA)